danilyef/machine_learning_in_production/README.md

 - Reduction the gap between technological status of the company and state-of-the-art approaches will benefit company X right now and in the future.

 ## 3. Success metrics
-- Cost reduction: saving 300000 euro per year (according to the estimation of the business department of the company X)
+- Cost reduction: saving 300000 euro per year (according to the estimation of the business department of the company X).

 ## 4. Requirements & Constraints
-Functional requirements are those that should be met to ship the project.
-They should be described in terms of the customer perspective and benefit.
-(See [this](https://eugeneyan.com/writing/ml-design-docs/#the-why-and-what-of-design-docs) for more details.)

-Non-functional/technical requirements are those that define system quality and how the system should be implemented.
-These include performance (throughput, latency, error rates), cost (infra cost, ops effort), security, data privacy, etc.

-Constraints can come in the form of non-functional requirements (e.g., cost below $`x` a month, p99 latency < `y`ms)

 **Functional requirements:**
 - In the first iteration 20% of the incomming emails per year have prediction confidence 90% or more.
 - Final requirement: 70% of the incoming emails per year have prediction confidence 90% or more.
 - Extraction of the client number id from the email, if provided.
-- Extraction of the client number phone number, if provided
+- Extraction of the client number phone number, if provided.
+- Saving classification results in database for futher usage.

 **Technical requirements**
 - Personal data of the clients (name, surname, email adress etc.) must be anonymized.
 - Latency: 5 seconds per request.
+- 1 email at time.
 - Open Source only.

 ### 4.1 What's in-scope & out-of-scope?